Type 1 47 mm anti-tank gun: Design

 The Type 1 47 mm AT gun was a relatively modern design compared to other Japanese Second World war designs, being relatively light and easy to handle.
 As with many Japanese designs, it had a very low profile and was intended to be operated from a kneeling or prone position.
 The gun had a gun shield to protect the gunner.
-The carriage appears to have adopted a number of design features from the Soviet ZIK 45 mm anti-tank gun, a number of examples of which were captured by the Japanese during the Battle of Khalkhin Gol (Nomonhan) in 1939.
 It used a semi-automatic breech block with a horizontal sliding wedge.
 When the gun was fired the spent shell casing was automatically ejected, and upon loading a fresh shell, the breech block closed automatically.
 A hydro-spring recoil mechanism was housed under the barrel.
 The weapon had a split trail which opened to an angle of 60 degrees for firing to improve stability.
-Transport was by towing behind a truck or horse, via two steel disc wheels fitted with sponge rubber filled tires.
+The gun was optimized for truck drawn operation.
+Transport was by towing, via the gun's two steel disc wheels fitted with "sponge-rubber-filled tires".
+The gun had an improvement in the time of flight of the shell.
+Time of flight to 600 meters range was reduced from one second for the 37 mm round to 0.8 of a second for the 47 mm round.

 Ammunition

-The Type 1 was the only gun to ever use the 47×285mmR cartridge, which in spite of its niche application, enjoyed a decent amount of success in military capabilities for a rare proprietary round, at the very least performing comparably to those of contemporary European guns of a similar caliber.
+The Type 1 had a performance comparably to those of contemporary guns of a similar caliber.
 Two types of shells were known to have been used with this ammunition, as follows: